-Once the decision is made to close one or more of the BFP FOA offices, the BFP Disaster Coordinator, or President and Chief Executive Officer will notify the Central Region Disaster Coordinator.
-Office closure decisions will ordinarily be coordinated with county government office closures and in conjunction with recommendations of the county emergency operations centers.
+Once the decision is made to close one or more of the BFP FOA offices, the President and Chief Executive Officer will notify the Central Region Disaster Coordinator.
+Office closure decisions will be coordinated with county government office closures, and in conjunction with recommendations of the county emergency operations centers.

 BFP Emergency Leadership will ensure notification of all caregivers and residential providers to advise that the county has been put on alert and mandatory evacuation orders may be forthcoming.
-Providers need to be reminded that if clients change their location, they need to advise BFP of the new location.
+Providers will be reminded that if clients change their location, they need to advise BFP of the new location.

-BFP also posts the closing of offices on the BFP website and, places notice on exterior doors, with emergency contact numbers.
+BFP also posts the closing of offices on the BFP website and places notice on exterior doors, with emergency contact numbers.